Electroweak Loops as a Probe of New Physics in $t\bar{t}$ Production at the LHC

 Let us now come to our main results.
 Using the fit in Eq.~(\ref{eq:binfit}) for the kinematic variables discussed above, we scan a wide two-dimensional parameter space for the EFT coefficients $C^{\varphi q3}_{33}$ and $C^{\varphi u}_{33}$ and perform a Pearson-$\chi^2$ hypothesis test on the histograms presented in Fig.~\ref{fig:relSMEFT}.
 This allows us to quote exclusion contours for a given set of SMEFT parameter values.
 In the left plot in Fig.~\ref{fig:tt_95clvol4} we show two such exclusion contours as a function of the $(v/\Lambda)^2 \cdot C_\mathrm{EFT}$ for $t\bar{t}$ production at the 13 TeV LHC with $300\,\ifb$.
-The orange contour corresponds to the strict expansion up to dimension-six, whereas the yellow contour contains the squared dimension-six terms that are formally of dimension eight.
+The orange contour corresponds to the strict expansion up to dimension-six, whereas the yellow contour contains the squared dimension-six terms of order $(v/\Lambda)^4$.
 Apart from the lower right edge, the differences are minimal, suggesting sufficient convergence of the EFT expansion in terms of powers of $\Lambda^{-1}$.
-The constraints appear quite strong as the $2$-$\sigma$ exclusion contour ranges only between $\pm\, 0.1$.
+The constraints appear quite strong as the $2$-$\sigma$ exclusion contour ranges only between $\pm\, 0.1$\footnote{In appendix~\ref{app:A} the scaling of the exclusion contour with tighter and tighter cuts on the transverse momentum of the top quark is shown.}.
 The right plot of Fig.~\ref{fig:tt_95clvol4} contrasts this exclusion limit with the one from $t\bar{t}+Z$ production \footnote{We note that the exclusion contour for $t\bar{t}+Z$ production matches very well the one in Ref.~\cite{Rontsch:2014cca}, although a different input parameter set and a different statistical analysis is used. } , where we keep dimension-eight contributions in both predictions and apply the same statistical analysis.